Gradient and Newton Boosting for Classification and Regression: The statistical view of boosting: three approaches for stagewise optimization

-In the following, we briefly summarize which types of boosting algorithms are used by existing software implementations.
-The R package \texttt{gbm} \citep{ridgeway2007generalized,gbmRpackage} and the Python library \texttt{scikit-learn} \citep{scikit-learn} follow the approach of \citet{friedman2001greedy} and use gradient descent steps for finding the structures of trees with Newton updates for the tree leaves (if applicable, see Section \ref{applNewt}).
-Despite the name ``eXtreme Gradient Boosting'', \texttt{XGBoost} \citep{chen2016xgboost} uses Newton boosting with Newton steps for finding both the tree structure and the tree leaves.
+We briefly summarize which types of boosting algorithms are used by existing software implementations.
+The R package \texttt{gbm} \citep{ridgeway2007generalized} and the Python library \texttt{scikit-learn} \citep{scikit-learn} follow the approach of \citet{friedman2001greedy} and use gradient descent steps for finding the structures of trees with Newton updates for the tree leaves (if applicable, see Section \ref{applNewt}). \texttt{XGBoost} \citep{chen2016xgboost} uses Newton boosting with Newton steps for finding both the tree structure and the tree leaves.
 The R package \texttt{mboost} \citep{hothorn2010model} uses gradient boosting.
 In addition to trees, it also supports other base learners which include linear functions, one- and two-dimensional smoothing splines, spatial terms, as well as user-defined ones.
-Other recent implementations such as \texttt{LightGBM} \citep{ke2017lightgbm}, \texttt{TF Boosted Trees} \citep{ponomareva2017tf} and \texttt{Spark MLLib} \citep{meng2016mllib}, do not explicitly mention in their companion articles \citep{ke2017lightgbm, ponomareva2017tf} or in their online documentation\footnote{https://spark.apache.org/docs/latest/ml-classification-regression.html\#gradient-boosted-trees-gbts (retrieved on February 7, 2019).} whether gradient descent or Newton updates are used in the stagewise boosting updates.
-Since \citet{friedman2001greedy} is referenced in \citet{ke2017lightgbm} and \citet{ponomareva2017tf}, we assume that they use the hybrid gradient boosting approach of \citet{friedman2001greedy} with Newton updates for the leaves.
-Finally, \texttt{CatBoost} \citep{Prokhorenkova_CatBoost} uses gradient descent.
+Other recent implementations such as \texttt{LightGBM} \citep{ke2017lightgbm}, \texttt{TF Boosted Trees} \citep{ponomareva2017tf} and \texttt{Spark MLLib} \citep{meng2016mllib}, do not explicitly mention in their companion articles \citep{ke2017lightgbm, ponomareva2017tf} or in their online documentation\footnote{https://spark.apache.org/docs/latest/mllib-ensembles.html\#gradient-boosted-trees-gbts (retrieved on September 10, 2020).} whether gradient descent or Newton updates are used in the stagewise boosting updates.
+We infer from the corresponding source code that \texttt{LightGBM} uses Newton boosting.
 To the best of our knowledge, none of the existing solutions allows the user to explicitly choose between a gradient or a Newton step for calculating the boosting updates.